 Implementing a Clean Air Programme can help leaders put these steps into action with confidence and expertise.
 A Clean Air Programme is a suite of interventions, pilots, and trials to improve air quality in urban environments.
 It takes a chronological approach from baselining and monitoring air quality to implementing change and maintaining air quality in growing cities.
-As seen with the city-region of Greater Manchester, a Clean Air Programme can be a policy driver bringing all stakeholders together around a common agenda.
+As seen with the expansion of the Ultra Low Emission Zone (ULEZ) in London, a Clean Air Programme can be a policy driver bringing all stakeholders together around a common agenda, augmented by clear leadership.

-Ahead of COP26, the UN calls leaders to support policy and programmes that drive action to protect communities and natural habitats.
-There is a clear imperative for cities to invest in clean air for better environmental, health and social outcomes.
+With COP28 being the first to dedicate a day to health and highlight the consequences of the climate crisis for wellbeing, there is a clear imperative for cities to invest in clean air for better environmental, health and social outcomes.
 It’s time for cities to get ahead of a crisis and invest in a clean air future now.